thongass000/lara/README.md

 ## features:
 ### implemented:
 - Font Overwrite
+- 3 App Bypass
+- File Manager (Full Disk r/w)
 - DirtyZero 2 (Broken)

 ### coming soon:
-- MobileGestalt Editor?
+- MobileGestalt Editor
-- File Manager (Full Disk r/w)

 ## known issues:
 - on iOS 17.x, the kernel panics when lara is closed from the app switcher. this may or may not be fixed soon?